mravaioli/wp-modal-login/README.md

 Changelog
 =========
+2.1
+---
+* Added more room for customization for developers by adding a handful of apply_filter() instances throughout the plugin.

 2.0.3
 -----
 * Major updates to the translation of the plugin.
 It works now!
 Feel free to translate away! .POT file available in /langs/.